 Linguistically the two Gods have quite a lot in common at this point from the spear to having or closing one eye.
-Also Lug’s mythology from Ireland and Wales (as Lugh and Lleu) has strong connections with myths about Odin.
+Also Lug’s mythology from Ireland and Wales (as Lugh and Lleu) has strong connections with myths about Odin, such as taking eagle form.
 (Steel Bars, Sacred Waters has more in depth information.)

 Starting with Lugus (pronounced “LOO-guss”), His companion Rosmerta and another Celtic deity associated with Mercury named Cissonius (pronounced: kiss-SOH-nee-us) the carriage driver are described.
 As we don’t have much information about the Mercuralia, use your imagination while working with knowledge of Celtic ritual.

 “Lugus was worshiped by the Gauls but rarely by that name.
 When first describing the deities of the Gauls, Julius Caesar wrote in De Bello Gallico that the Roman God Mercury was their most important God.
 (When the Romans wrote about other peoples’ deities they used the names of the Roman ones that best matched the local deities.
 It helped hold a multicultural society together.)
 Important Lugus became so strongly associated with the Roman God Mercury that Mercury actually did become the most popular deity for the Roman Gaulish people!
 Mercury rules over trade, travel, communication and commerce, plus he invented the arts.
 The Southern Gauls actually had accepted Hermes, the earlier Greek version of Mercury, into their culture centuries before Caesar visited, so in a way Mercury was not really a new God to those Gauls.